ankianan/pass/README.md

 ### FAQ
 - Use case
-  - A Facebook, which is end-to-end encrypted.
+  - Prevnt hack, A Facebook, which is end-to-end encrypted.
 That allow you to actually share content only with selected people (excluding even Facebook).
     - Isn’t it is same as WhatsApp?
       - No, WhatsApp  doesn’t have advance social networking features like memory, likes, comments etc. We want to re-use existing platform capabilities but just make the data exchange more safer.
-  - Paid content, good for montezing open source work by developer.
+  - Paid content, A GitHub repo hosting encrypted content restricting access to set of user or corporates.
+Good for montezing open source work by developer.
 - What is the objective?
   - To give back user control of their data and let them decide with whom to share.
 - Which other mediums can be target?